WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Priest.md

 </div>

 #### Ritual Casting
-You can cast a priest spell as a ritual if that spell has the ritual tag and you have the spell prepared.
+You can cast a Priest spell as a ritual if that spell has the ritual tag and you have the spell prepared.

 #### Spellcasting Focus
-You can use a holy symbol as a spellcasting focus for your priest spells.
+You can use a holy symbol as a spellcasting focus for your Priest spells.

 ### Divine Calling
-*1st-level priest feature*<br/>
+*1st-level Priest feature*<br/>
 <div style='margin-top:-4px;'></div>

 Choose a divine calling, a path of priesthood that you have devoted yourself to: Discipline, Holy, or Shadow.
 Each calling is detailed at the end of the class description.
 Your choice grants you features when you choose it at 1st level and again at 2nd, 6th, 10th, and 18th level.